 If your team already runs on Jira Software and Confluence, adding JPD is low friction.
 If you don't, you're evaluating an entire Atlassian stack, not just one tool.

-TLDR: JPD has a free tier for up to 10 users, Standard at $7.90/user/month, and Premium at $17.50/user/month.
-The catch is that most product teams also need Jira Software, which is priced separately.
-At 50 users, your combined JPD and Jira Software bill can exceed $1,000/month.
+Jira Product Discovery has a free tier for up to 3 creators, Standard at $10/creator/month, and Premium at $25/creator/month.
+Only creators are billable — contributors who view and comment are free.
+The catch is that most product teams also need Jira Software, which is priced separately, so a 50-creator team's combined bill can exceed $1,500/month.
 Standalone alternatives like Quackback work without Jira and cost nothing to self-host.

 Pricing last verified February 2026.
 Vendors may change plans and pricing without notice.
 Check Atlassian's pricing page for the latest figures.